ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 establishment, as well as potential additional information leakage about application interest when used with a resolution method (such as DNS without TLS) which does not protect query confidentiality.
-Names used with the Transport Services API SHOULD be fully-qualified domain names (FQDNs); not providing an FQDN will result in the Transport Services Implementation needing to resolve using DNS search domains, which might lead to inconsistent or unpredictable behavior.
+Names used with the Transport Services API SHOULD be fully-qualified domain names (FQDNs); not providing an FQDN will result in the Transport Services Implementation needing to to use DNS search domains for name resolution, which might lead to inconsistent or unpredictable behavior.

 These communication activities are not different from what is used today.
 However, the goal of a Transport Services system is to support